payhowell/USAF_Simulator/README.md

 - Python 3.11+
 - Pygame 2.6+

+🧪 Dev Tools
+Key	Function
+F1	Toggle dev overlay (stats, inventory, mental state) ESC	Open pause/save menu
+RETURN	Advance dialogue
+Inventory	Debug inventory system accessible via overlay

+Floating log events appear for in-game actions like stress triggers or items gained.
+💡 Credits

+This game is a personal project built by @payhowell, combining storytelling, design, and lived experience in the USAF.
+It is both a creative and cautionary experience.
+🛡 License

+To be determined.

 ### Setup:
 ```bash
 git clone git@github.com:payhowell/USAF_Simulator.git
 cd USAF_Simulator
 pip install -r requirements.txt  # if you have one, or install pygame manually
 python run.py